Skip to content

 Image of Martin Privec

-Upper Austria: Ill since 2017 following an Epstein-Barr infection (“Pfeiffer’s glandular fever”)
+Upper Austria: Sick since 2017 after an Epstein-Barr infection (“Pfeiffer’s glandular fever”)

 A man wearing glasses stands with his arms crossed in a dimly lit room, looking thoughtfully at a brass trumpet on a windowsill.
 Nearby are white curtains and a green leafy plant.